fritx/vue-at/README.md

 [At.js][at.js] is awesome (4000+ stars), but:

 - It is [buggy][buggy].
+- It is based on jQuery and jQuery-Caret.
-- It seems like out of maintainment.
+- It introduces extra node wrappers.
-- It is based on jQuery.
+- It is unstable on content edit/copy/paste.
-- Its code is like "Spaghetti" and hard to read.
+- Its code is hard to learn.

 Finally I lost interest in [patching it][buggy] and ended up creating this.